“The best way to find yourself is to lose yourself in the service of others.” – Mahatma Gandhi.

 I felt my efforts get appreciated there and the overall living experience was excellent.
 Our accommodation was very comfortable and homely stay with all the facilities I could have asked for.
 The in-country staff was very friendly and supportive.
 They made the program easier and smooth.”

 Why Should You Choose To Travel With Volunteering Solutions (VolSol) ?

 Planning for a volunteering journey isn’t as easy as it might sound.
 It involves a lot of processes like finding a trusted organization abroad, arranging for food and accommodation, doing research about the country you are traveling to, knowing what kind of volunteer work you are expected to do, and a lot more.
 All these hassles are reduced once you choose to volunteer with an organization which has been in this field for almost a decade and has placed more than 11K volunteers in meaningful projects.

-VolSol has more than 15 volunteering and internship projects in India, located in 3 different locations – Delhi, Palampur(Himachal Pradesh) and Cochin(Kerala).
+VolSol has more than 10 volunteering and internship projects in India, located in 2 different locations – Delhi, and Palampur(Himachal Pradesh).

 All you need to do is choose your preferred destination and the project you want to get associated with.
 VolSol Team will guide you in all the following processes, starting from providing information about the project to arranging your stay.
 There will be an in-country coordinator who will orient you about the place and tell you about the places you can visit while your stay, the food you should try, the activities you are supposed to do, so on and so forth.